 GWAR Writing Fellowship Program

-CARP has placed Writing Fellows in a variety of GWAR courses in several different disciplines.
-These courses include History 300, Business 300, Hospitality and Tourism Management 531, International Relations 309, Environmental Studies 450, Criminal Justice 323, and Sociology 300.
+CARP has placed WRSS Fellows in a variety of GWAR courses across several different disciplines.
+These courses include History 300, Business 300, International Relations 309, Environmental Studies 450, Criminal Justice 323, and Sociology 300.

 Mathematics Fellowship Program